Monte Brethauer

-Monte Leon Brethauer (April 8, 1931 – October 14, 1994) was an American football end, defensive back and punter who played in the National Football League.
+Monte Leon Brethauer (April 8, 1931 – October 14, 1994) was an American professional football end, defensive back and punter who played in the National Football League (NFL).
 He played college football at Oregon.

-Early life and high school
+Early life

 Brethauer was born to Volga German parents and grew up in Portland, Oregon.
 He attended Jefferson High School, where he was named first-team All-Portland Interscholastic League twice in football.

 College career

 Brethauer was a three year starter for the Oregon Ducks at end.
 He led the team in receiving and set a school record in catches all three years.
 Brethauer finished as the Ducks' career receptions leader with 101 catches.
 As a senior, he caught 41 passes for 486 yards and two touchdowns and was named second-team All-Pacific Coast Conference.

 Professional career

-Brethauer was selected in the 24th round of the 1953 NFL Draft by the Baltimore Colts.
+Brethauer was selected in the 24th round of the 1953 NFL draft by the Baltimore Colts.
 He caught 10 passes for 133 yards on offense and intercepted a pass on defense as a rookie during the Colts' inaugural season.
 Brethauer was drafted into the Army after the season and missed 1954 and was re-signed by the Colts after being discharged in 1955.
 Brethauer was waived during training camp in 1956.